Vaideesh-kulkarni/Vaideesh_BlueStampPortfolio/index.md

 **Ball Detection Code**

 After the camera worked, I wrote this code to detect the red ball.
-It converts each frame to HSV, filters for red, finds the largest red object, draws a box around it, and prints whether the ball is on the left, center, or right.
-I tuned the color values so it would pick out the red ball and not skin tones.
+It converts each frame to HSV, filters for red, cleans up the mask so glare doesn't break the shape, and then calculates the circularity of each red object.
+Only round objects count as the ball, so other red objects get ignored.
+The code draws a green box when it finds the ball and prints whether the ball is on the left, center, or right.

 ```python
 from picamera2 import Picamera2